ebloc/ebloc-broker/README.md

 ### Client Side: How to obtain IPFS Hash of the job:

 It is important that first you should run IPFS daemon on the background: `ipfs daemon &`.
 If it is not running, cluster is not able to get the IPFS object from the client's node.

 Example code could be seen under `eBlocBroker/slurmJobExample` directory:

 Client should put his Slurm script inside a file called `run.sh`.
-Please note that you do not have to identify `-n` and `-t` parameters, since they will be overritten with arguments provided by the client on the cluster end
+Please note that you do not have to identify `-n` and `-t` parameters, since they will be overwritten with arguments provided by the client on the cluster end

 Target into the folder you want to submit and do: `ipfs add -r .` You will see something similiar with following output: